It’s an awful feeling, isn’t it?

 It offers a deeper level of information for you about each individual update:

-But it is also a little more black and white about what it considers to be an important change.
+It’s also a little more black and white about what it considers to be an important change.

 If the chart is in the green range you’re okay, once it’s red you’re in danger, and when it’s blue you don’t need to worry about anything at all.